cython/cython/docs/src/userguide/source_files_and_compilation.rst

 will only translate the source files to ``.c`` or ``.cpp`` files.
 Pass the ``-h`` flag for a complete list of supported options.

-There is also a simpler command line tool named ``cython`` which only invokes the source code translator.
+There simpler command line tool ``cython`` only invokes the source code translator.

 In the case of manual compilation, how to compile your ``.c`` files will vary depending on your operating system and compiler.
 The Python documentation for